The main sources of real estate law in Poland include:

 The major determinants of a planned development are the zoning requirements that are regulated by the provisions of a local zoning plan or zoning permit.
 The local zoning plan regulates the major zoning principles applicable for a particular area.
 The local zoning plan is adopted by a city council and constitutes the basic framework for any investments to be executed after it has entered into force.

-In cases where a local zoning plan has not been adopted, the investor needs to obtain a zoning permit specifying the development possibilities of the particular real property.
-It should be noted that the zoning permit procedure can be suspended (at the city’s discretion) for up to nine months.
-In cases when adopting a local zoning plan is obligatory, it is also obligatory to suspend the zoning permit procedure.
+In cases where a local zoning plan has not been adopted, the investor needs to obtain a zoning permit specifying the development possibilities of the real property.

 In accordance with the Constitution of the Republic of Poland, expropriation is permissible only if it is carried out for public purposes and only for compensation.

-Public purposes can constitute, among other things, the construction of a road, railway line, or airport, or the installation of media connections.
-In addition, the property must be located within the areas intended for public purposes marked in the local zoning plan, or a decision must be issued in order to determine the location of the public purpose investment.
+Public purposes can constitute, among other things, the construction of a road, railway line or airport, or the installation of media connections.
+In addition, the property must be located within the areas intended for public purposes marked in the local zoning plan, or a decision must be issued to determine the location of the public purpose investment.

 Expropriation can cover all or part of a property.
 If the expropriation only covers part of a property and the remaining part is unsuitable for proper use for the current purpose, upon the property owner’s request the expropriating authority is obliged to purchase the entire property.